Red Pointe Shoe

 Cover Your Damn Feet

 And I don’t just mean “don’t wear flip-flops to the office.”
 I mean no open-toed shoes, period.
-Call me brutal, but I settled on this perspective when I noticed how little I’d appreciate it if men wore open-toed shoes to the office.
-It just wouldn’t appear right.
+Call me brutal, but I don’t want to see your toes.

 Put Your Hair Up

 This might be my meanest rule.
 But I’m confessing it anyway.
 To be crystal clear: I don’t think that hair down is a sign of unprofessionalism.
-But I do think that pulling long hair up is a helpful way to make an outfit look more complete, or subtly signal to others that you spent a pinch more time on how you look.
+But I do think that pulling long hair up is a helpful way to make an outfit look more complete, if I want the help.
 You may notice that AOC often wears her hair down, and she’s a bad ass at her job.
-Obviously, this rule is my most breakable.
+Obviously, this rule is super breakable.

 Hide Your Pits